pratikbuilds/x402-cli/README.md

    - Retries the original request with payment proof

 3. **Network Resolution**: The CLI automatically resolves network names:

    - `solana-mainnet-beta` → `mainnet-beta`
    - `solana-devnet` → `devnet`
+   - `solana` → `mainnet-beta`
-   - You can override with `--network`
+   - You can override with `--network` option
+   - User-provided networks are also automatically mapped if they match known patterns

+4. **POST Requests**: POST requests support optional JSON bodies.
+If no `--body` is provided, the request is sent without a body.
+This works consistently in both dry-run and payment modes.

 ## Keypair Format